quansolashi/golang-boierplate/README.md

 ## API Documentation

-- Swagger UI is auto-generated and available at `/docs/web` (if enabled in the server).
+- Swagger UI is auto-generated and available at `/docs/web`.

----

-## License

-MIT

----

-Let me know if you want to add more details or usage examples!